NBISweden/sda-cli/README.md

 ## Htsget

 You can download a (partial) file using the htsget server.
-You can define where you want to save the result with using the `output`  variable.
-The file will be downloaded in the current directory, if `output` is not defined.
+You can define the name of the file you want to save the result to by using the `output`  variable.
+If `output` is not defined, the file will keep it's original name.
 If the file already exists, it will not be over-written unless you use the `--force-overwrite` flag. `filename`, `htsgethost`, and `key` are required. `reference` refers to the part of the file you wish to download.
 ```bash
 htsget -dataset <datasetID> -filename <filename> -reference <reference-number> -htsgethost <htsget-hostname> key <public-key-file> -output <file>
 ```